Building effective dashboards is a skill like any other — the skill to present data in a concise and meaningful way for readers to interpret easily.

 Your goal is to create a dashboard that presents the data in a meaningful way that your readers can understand instantly.
 And they should be able to easily and instinctively navigate the report.

 If you imagine yourself as the reader, and more importantly use and test the dashboard during and after creation, you will get it right.

 An area that many people get wrong is the visuals that they choose.
 Should the information be shown in a table or a chart?
 And what chart is the best representation of that data?

 Excel, and even more so Power BI, have such a variety of visuals that it can be overwhelming and confusing for users.
 Each chart has a purpose.
+For example, you would likely use a pie chart in your Power BI dashboard to show percentages of a whole, but not to show changes over time.
 Do some research to ensure that you are picking the correct chart for the job.

 5. Make it interactive

 Add interactive elements to your dashboards so that users can easily navigate, filter, and sort the information.